HQSquantumsimulations/qoqo/README.md

 * A Backend trait defining a standard for interfacing from qoqo to other toolkits, hardware and simulators that can return measured values
 * Serialize and deserialize support for circuits and measurement information via the serde crate.

+This software is still in the beta stage.
+Functions and documentation are not yet complete and breaking changes can occur.

 ### Installation